hegelocampus/notes/W8D3/rails.md

-#Rails Notes Day 2
+# Rails Notes Day 2
-##General notes
+## General notes

-##Association Methods & #joins
+## Association Methods & #joins
-  -Queries are lazy evaluated
+  - Queries are lazy evaluated
-   -This means they are not actually run in SQL until the data needs to be accessed
+   - This means they are not actually run in SQL until the data needs to be accessed
-  -#joins will always use inner joins
+  - #joins will always use inner joins
-  -You can pass #joins one of your associations as a symbol to automatically join based on how you setup the association
+  - You can pass #joins one of your associations as a symbol to automatically join based on how you setup the association
-##\#includes
+## #includes
   ex:
   ```ruby
     def self.print_all_bleats_by_location